Why Years of Experience Aren’t Enough in Contact Centre Management

 We know that ‘who’ you work for makes a tremendous difference in the quality of experience that you earn over time.

-Some bosses have a talent and zest for developing people.
-For pushing them out of their comfort zone and into new possibilities.
+Some bosses develop people relentlessly, pushing them out of their comfort zone and into growth.

 But I think it can be repurposed to describe the depth required inside ourselves to grow the people around you.